 What is Jaundice?

 Newborn jaundice occurs when a baby has a high level of bilirubin in the blood.
 When a baby is growing in the mother’s womb, the placenta removes the bilirubin from their body.
-After birth, it’s the baby’s liver’s turn to start doing this job.
+After birth, baby’s liver starts doing this job.
 In some cases, it takes a little time for the baby’s liver to efficiently remove the bilirubin through the stool.

 The yellow coloring in a baby’s face is the result of the extra bilirubin.
 If your baby has jaundice, your care provider might recommend treatment, otherwise it’s possible that the jaundice will go away on its own within about two weeks.
-You should never be discouraged from breastfeeding while your baby has jaundice—your milk is always best for your baby.
+If baby’s jaundice worsens, be sure to contact your care provider.
+Regardless, you should never be discouraged from breastfeeding while your baby has jaundice—your milk is always best for your baby.

 What are Common Risk Factors for Developing Jaundice?